sbb-design-systems/lyne-components/CONTRIBUTING.md

   git push my-fork my-fix-branch
   ```

-- In GitHub, send a pull request to `lyne-components:master`.
+- In GitHub, send a pull request to `lyne-components:main`.
   The PR title and message should as well conform to the [commit message conventions](#commit).

 - If we suggest changes then: